-- □ Maintain communications with Area Food Staff Supervisors. - Ensure that Food Services complete an inventory of available food. - □ Maintain an inventory of food and water. - Determine food and water needs of District facilities and school sites. - Coordinate with Food Services staff for the provision of food and water to District facilities and school sites, as needed. - Ensure that any meals provided are well-balanced and meet the needs of individuals that may have special dietary requirements.
+- Maintain communications with Area Food Staff Supervisors. - Ensure that Food Services completes and maintains an inventory of available food and water at each site. - Determine food and water needs of District facilities and school sites. - Coordinate with Food Services site staff for the provision of food and water to District facilities and school sites, as needed. - □ Ensure that available food at sites is consumed progressively, starting with the most perishable items and ending with the items that are the most shelf stable. - Ensure that any meals provided are well-balanced and meet the needs of individuals that may have special dietary requirements.